nestybox/sysbox-ee/docs/quickstart/security.md

 ```

 You can see the system container uses dedicated namespaces, including
 the user and cgroup namespaces.
 It has no namespaces in common with
 the host, which gives it stronger isolation compared to regular Docker
 containers.

+#### -------- Sysbox-EE Feature Highlight --------

-In addition, by default Sysbox assigns each system container exclusive
+In addition, Sysbox-EE assigns each system container exclusive
 user-ID and group-ID mappings for each system container.
 This further
 isolates system containers from the host and from each other.

+You can verify this by typing the following inside the system container:

 ```console
 root@syscont:/# cat /proc/self/uid_map